Xiao-Peng-Sophie/abc-student-repo/projects/codingExercise/README.md

 Hi!
-This is the coding foundation project for ABC browser circus!
+This is Sophie's coding foundation project for ABC browser circus!
 :-)